Finistere/antidote/README.rst

 Defining dependencies
 ======================

-Antidote provides out of the box 4 kinds of dependencies:
+Antidote comes out-of-the-box with 4 kinds of dependencies:

 -   :code:`@injectable` classes for which an instance is provided.